developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 Netlify and other frontend hosting services have spoiled us with the ability to spin up a live instance of the application for each pull request for static files.
 But what about backend applications?
-How can we achieve the same and deploy our backend for every new proposed change in the pull request?
+How can we achieve the same and deploy our backend for every new proposed change in pull requests?

 In this blog post, we will explore how to set up preview environments for each pull request using GitHub Actions and Kubernetes.
 This guide includes spinning